 Juice Crew is a Norwegian dance crew from Oslo.
-They was established by the members Moh Dasoki, Raid Al-Idani, Hassan Elahi and Dejan Karic in spring 2011.
-From then they have been sharing their knowledge & dance style through traveling the country holding workshops & showcases, also through national TV like Norways Got Talent 2012 were they reached top 10.
+They were established by the members Moh Dasoki, Raid Al-Idani, Hassan Elahi and Dejan Karic in spring 2011.
+From then they have been sharing their knowledge & dance style through traveling the country holding workshops & showcases, also through national TV like Norway’s Got Talent 2012 where they reached top 10.
 Focusing on the international level, the crew have their online bases on Youtube & Facebook which is rapidly growing.
 DanceMogulMagazine is honored to present the Juice Crew, a group of young men on a positive path through dance.
 They are a great example of the power of collaboration.
-Separately they are great dancers , but collectively they represent something much more, the next generation.
+Separately they are great dancers, but collectively they represent something much more, the next generation.

 Dance Mogul: Who are some of your dance inspirations?

 Juice Crew: Our dance inspirations are a little bit special.
-At first it was like any other, the bigger guys like Criminalz, Quick Crew, Sh*t Kingz and Japanese dance crew´s.
-Those where our main inspiration.
+At first, it was like any other, the bigger guys like Criminalz, Quick Crew, Sh*t Kingz and Japanese dance crew´s.
+Those were our main inspiration.
 But over time we didn’t just get inspired by dance, but also movement from different sources.
-Lately the biggest inspiration that has helped us develop a new way of thinking and moving is Japanese Animations like Naruto, One Piece and Samurai Champloo.
-The way they move, the form, the energy, the attitude and fire.
+Lately, the biggest inspiration that has helped us develop a new way of thinking and moving is Japanese Animations like Naruto, One Piece and Samurai Champloo.
+The way they move, the form, the energy, the attitude, and fire.

 Dance Mogul: Were your parents supportive of your dancing?